istio/istio.io/content/blog/2019/root-transition/index.md

     }
 {{< /text >}}

-Please inspect the "valid\_from" value of the "cert\_chain".
+Please inspect the "valid\_from" value of the "ca\_cert".
-It should be after the time Citadel is restarted.
-If so, the Envoy is loading the new certificate.
+If it matches the "_Not_ _Before_" value in the new certificate as shown in Step 1, your Envoy has loaded the new root certificate.

 ## Troubleshooting

-Why my workloads do not pick up the new certificates (in Step 4)?
+### Why my workloads do not pick up the new certificates (in Step 4)?

-Please make sure you have updated the sidecar images in Step 2.
+Please make sure you have updated to Istio 1.1.8 for the sidecars in Step 3.
-If you are using Istio releases 1.1.3 - 1.1.7, pilot agent may not restart Envoy automatically.
+If you are using Istio releases 1.1.3 - 1.1.7, pilot agent may not hot-restart Envoy after the new certificates are generated.